teron131/AudioInsight/TECHNICAL_DESCRIPTION.md

 ## Conclusion

-WhisperLiveKit's codebase represents a sophisticated engineering solution where each module has clearly defined responsibilities that work together to solve the fundamental challenge of real-time speech recognition.
+AudioInsight's codebase represents a sophisticated engineering solution where each module has clearly defined responsibilities that work together to solve the fundamental challenge of real-time speech recognition.
 The modular architecture enables independent development and optimization of components while maintaining system coherence through well-defined interfaces and coordination mechanisms.

 The LocalAgreement algorithm in `whisper_streaming/online_asr.py` provides the theoretical foundation, while `audio_processor.py` orchestrates the complex real-time pipeline, `server.py` handles multi-user coordination, and supporting modules provide specialized functionality.